collective/uwosh.snippets/README.rst

-The uwosh.snippets package allows you to include dynamically updated rich text snippets (chunks of rich text) anywhere in your site that uses the TinyMCE editor (i.e., any rich text field), including Documents (Pages), News Items, and Events.
+The uwosh.snippets package allows you to include dynamically updated rich text snippets (chunks of rich text) anywhere in your site that uses the TinyMCE editor (i.e., any rich text field), including Pages, News Items, and Events.

 Snippets can be used anywhere that rich text can be used.
 They are inserted into a page much like you would an image or hyperlink.